szetoai/Pytorch-Learning/README.md

-Based on this youtube playlist: https://www.youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4
+Based on this site: https://www.learnpytorch.io/